Edward Knight

 The Legal 500

-Edward’s practice centres on commercial, company and insolvency disputes, both in litigation and arbitration.
+Edward is a specialist commercial barrister with particular experience of company and insolvency disputes, both in litigation and arbitration.

-Edward has particular skill in dealing with fraud cases and financial issues, having formerly qualified as a chartered accountant in 1995.
+He has particular skill in dealing with fraud cases and financial issues, having formerly qualified as a chartered accountant in 1995.
 His expertise enables him to approach matters with an understanding of the practical realities of business and is applicable to a wide range of commercial disputes.
 Legal 500 recommends Edward for commercial litigation, fraud, insolvency and professional negligence calling him “very bright”, “with a keen eye for detail and … able to marshal a morass of evidence” and “a formidable cross-examiner”.

 Edward has also acted as lead counsel in an ICSID Investor-State arbitration in Paris and previously in the Permanent Court of Arbitration in the Hague, both in claims relating to the expropriation of foreign investments by state organs.